ms-somanna/Coin-Denomination-and-Validity-Detection-using-Neural-Network-and-Coin-Images/README.md

 <img src='https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12921587%2F5bf4e9119046d51e7c9258eada047ae0%2FRealVsFakeCoins.jpg?generation=1683396232330130&alt=media' width='75%'>

 (a) & (b) are images of a real coin, showing reflected light as bright spots on the coin.
 (c) is the image of a fake non-metallic coin, not showing any apparent bright spots of light.
 (d) is fake too but is a metallic plate and thus showing spots of brightness, but lacks the presence of imprints of denomination, the rupee symbol and artistry.
 (e) is fake, made by printing the image of a real coin on a piece of paper and pasted on a plastic plate, and thus the image contains both the spots of brightness and the information and artistry similar to that of a real coin but lacks the lustrous appearance of a real coin.
 Also the paper surface appears rougher compared to a real coin.

 Keeping in mind these differences, a dataset of images was created containing 1750 images of various real and fake coins captured with flash.
 The images are then classified into the following types.

 1. The front face of real/valid Indian coins consisting the imprint of common denominations- Rs 1, Rs 2, and Rs 5.

    <img src='https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12921587%2F3cbee0087a974d872ff3684709e9ad2d%2Freal_coins_front.png?generation=1683302664681760&alt=media' width='60%'>

 2. The back or reverse face of real/valid coins that do not show their denomination values.

    <img src='https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12921587%2F23601ab0ffde0cf1465058ea94e03f80%2Freal_coins_back.png?generation=1683302796939179&alt=media' width='60%'>

 3. Fake/Invalid coins.

    <img src='https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12921587%2Fb4adf4b82266250237fcf61722732aa5%2Ffake_coins.png?generation=1683302878176987&alt=media' width='60%'>

 The images were originally captured with a 12MP camera with a resolution of around 2000x4000 pixels and were processed in OpenCV to detect the region of the coin within the image, crop it along the region and resize it to a resolution of 256x256 pixels.

 <img src='https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F12921587%2Fa9b0997b7704c2d679eb12db880e5f5f%2FImageProcessing.png?generation=1683394637379764&alt=media' width='75%'>

 This preprocessing was done to make it easier for ML models to learn important features.
-The code for processing is present in the file `Detect Coins.py` or the notebook version `Detect Coins.ipynb` and the steps involved in the processing are described in detail in the [Image Processing guide](https://github.com/ms-somanna/Coin-Denomination-and-Validity-Detection-using-Neural-Network-and-Coin-Images/blob/3de8710c37be6b539ff13ba43974a10926252a38/Image%20Processing%20Steps.md).
+The code for processing is present in the file `detect_coins.py` or the notebook version `detect_coins.ipynb` and the steps involved in the processing are described in detail in the [Image Processing guide](https://github.com/ms-somanna/Coin-Denomination-and-Validity-Detection-using-Neural-Network-and-Coin-Images/blob/3de8710c37be6b539ff13ba43974a10926252a38/Image%20Processing%20Steps.md).

 All the original images together take up over 3GB of space.
 Hence I'ev added only few of those images to this repo.
 You can find those images in the path `images/original`.
+Let me know if you want to have all the images.
 The processed images though take up only 70MB of space, hence all 1750 processed images were added, you can find them in `images/processed`.
 Ive trained the NN model on these processed images.

 ### Classification by the NN Model
 The NN model trained on this dataset can classify images as either:
 1. 1 Rupee Coin
 2. 2 Rupee Coin
 3. 5 Rupee Coin